ruimin-chu/EXFLD/README.md

 ## Scripts to Run Each Model

+To train the TFT for online detection:
+- `TFTTrain.py`
 To run online detection for EXPLD evaluation, use the following commands:
 - `python OnlineDetection.py`
+The example code to generation explanations and interpretable results can be found in:
+- `Explanations/demo.ipynb`